wp-cli/wp-cli/README.md

 We are [Andreas Creten](https://github.com/andreascreten) and [Cristi Burcă](https://github.com/scribu), friendly guys from Europe.

-A complete list of contibuters can be found [here](https://github.com/wp-cli/wp-cli/contributors).
+A complete list of contributors can be found [here](https://github.com/wp-cli/wp-cli/contributors).

 Need even more info?
 --------------------